Procedures for sharing Child Protection concerns outwith school can be found here:

 Wellbeing

 At Rosehill, we talk about wellbeing and learning as two side of the same coin.
 Young people who achieve in school tend to report higher levels of wellbeing, and looking after wellbeing tends to lead to more achievement.
 Our school has both universal and targeted approaches to support wellbeing.
+Wellbeing is a responsibility of all in Scottish education, and the Curriculum for Excellence benchmarks can be explored here: Education Scotland Health and Wellbeing

 At a targeted level, staff are asked to complete a Wellbeing Concerns form if they are concerned about a child.
 This is then picked up by our House Teams.
 Responses may include strategies such as informal check ins, meetings with parents, bespoke timetable arrangements, or referrals to partner agencies.
 What works for one young person may not work for another, so dialogue is crucial.
-Where a young person has concern about their wellbeing they are encouraged to speak with any adult with whom they feel comfortable.
+Where a young person has concern about their wellbeing or that of a peer, they are encouraged to speak with any adult with whom they feel comfortable.

 Child Protection

-We also have two deputy Designated Managers.
-Gail Preston (HT) for Rosehill and Sarah Fleming (DHT ASN) who leads specifically on Child Protection in The Brae.
+We also have two deputy Designated Managers; Gail Preston (HT) for Rosehill, and Sarah Fleming (DHT ASN) who leads specifically on Child Protection in The Brae.

 All staff (teaching and non-teaching) are trained in child protection procedures, including how to respond to disclosures.
 This includes asking open questions, listening carefully, and explaining to the young person that the concern needs to be shared so that support can be put in place.